Rudolph Edward Schirmer Jr.: 1949

 In 1949, he was one of the co-writers for the German book 3 Briefe an Kurt Leimer (3 Letters to Kurt Leimer).
 Kurt Leimer was a German pianist, composer, and piano teacher who had been drafted in World War II into the Wehrmacht (collective of armed forces of Nazi Germany) and became a POW in Livorno, Italy in 1944, as the war was coming to a close.
 Schirmer worked in the Ritchie Boys unit in WW II, which consisted of German-speaking interrogators for interviewing German POWs.
 However, it is unclear if Schirmer and Leimer had met during the war.

 In terms of musical works, Schirmer had copyrighted the song he had written "Remember thee!" for voice and piano, with words by the English Romantic poet Lord Byron (1788- 1824).
 The same year, he also wrote the song "Love's Secret" with words by English poet and artist William Blake (1757- 1827) as well as "So well go no more a-roving" with words also by Lord Byron.

 1955

 In 1955, he did the music arrangement of "A Child's Prayer", which was a song for three-part chorus of women's voices accompanied by piano.
 The lyrics were from the 1944 book Prayer for a Child by American novelist, poet, and children's fiction writer Rachel Field (1894–1942), which was a classic bedtime prayer.

 1960s

 In 1960, Schirmer copyrighted his musical compositions for the musical Forty Ways to Sunday.
-Some of the compositions can be below in the section named Music for musical 40 ways to Sunday.
+Some of the compositions below can be seen in the section named Music for musical 40 ways to Sunday.

 Between 1961 and 1963, he wrote the music and lyrics for the following songs: